R179 (New York City Subway car): Description and features

 The R179s are equipped with looped stanchions in the interiors of trains to provide passengers on crowded trains with a greater amount of pole surface area to grab on to.
 This feature was previously tested on R160A set 9798–9802 and has been implemented on other trains as a part of a plan to fix the subway's 2017 state of emergency.

-The R179s utilize a newer version of HVAC systems, which are noticeably quieter on the outside of the train, compared to previous generations of New Technology Trains.
+The R179 cars are equipped with updated control systems, HVAC, and public address systems.
+The new HVAC systems are noticeably quieter on the outside of the train, compared to previous generations of New Technology Trains.
 The R179s also have larger picture windows, resulting in a tighter cab for the conductors and train operators, since slightly more space was required to accommodate the HVACs.

 History

 Contract plans

 The R179 contract originally consisted of 208 75 ft cars.
 Later, in the 2010–2014 Capital Program, the proposed order was expanded to 420 cars (340 for the New York City Subway and 80 for the Staten Island Railway).
 This consisted of 290 base order cars (250 arranged in 5-car sets and the remaining 40 arranged in 4-car sets), with two option orders.
 The first option called for 50 cars arranged in 5-car sets.
 There was also a second option for 80 additional cars, which would have supplied cars for the Second Avenue Subway Phase I service.
 The proposed MTA 2010–2014 Capital Program pointed towards an order of 60 ft cars.

 The official RFP was issued on June 3, 2010.
 Bids were due by the following August 13, and in April 2011, the contract was expected to be awarded for $637.8 million.
 However, there were delays with negotiation problems, and the projected cost went up to $748 million in October 2011.
 In November 2011, the order was altered to a base order of 300 cars (260 arranged in 4-car sets and the remaining 40 arranged in 5-car sets), with no options.

 The contract was finally awarded to Bombardier Transportation on March 24, 2012, for $599 million, below the projected cost.
 The joint venture Alskaw Inc., made up of the companies Kawasaki and Alstom, which built the R160A/B cars, protested the award of the contract to Bombardier immediately after the MTA Board approved the contract.
 However, the protest was denied, and Bombardier signed the contract on June 4, 2012.